Millfield Prep School, Glastonbury

 Not for: The emphasis here is on the whole pupil not on academic success alone, so if that’s your focus, it might not be the school for you.

-Dare to Disagree: Visit the school on one of their Open Days or book a personal tour by contacting Admissions on 01458 832446.
+Dare to Disagree: Visit the school on one of their Open Days (in 2022, Open Days are Fri Jan 28, Sat 5 March and Sat 7 May, or book a personal tour by contacting Admissions on 01458 832446.

 Millfield Prep School, Glastonbury, Somerset BA6 8LD.
 Tel 01458 832446. millfieldschool.com